 Use your models and the news in concert with each other.
 You will quickly see which news sources truly add valuable insight, which ones just regurgitate information, and which ones are just plain wrong.

 Remember that while people go to great lengths to hide illiteracy and develop capabilities to overcome it, we live in a time when many people actually brag about their inability to do math or Innumeracy, as John Paulos calls it.
-Many of them gravitate towards journalism; just a fact.
+Many of them gravitate toward journalism.
+This is just a fact.
 Look for sources of information that are good at investigation, math, and critical thinking without dramatization.

 Use the scientific method to create your own assumptions about what your model is predicting and test them.
 Refine your model - it's a continuous improvement process like anything else.